Georgia is offering a growing number of school choice options to parents.

 Private School Choice:

 Georgia operates two programs to provide private school choice.
-Beginning in 2007, special-needs students became eligible for scholarships to attend a private school of choice through the Georgia Special Needs Scholarship Program.
-Nearly 2,000 students participated in this program in 2009, attending more than 145 different private schools.
-Since 2008, the Georgia Scholarship Tax Credit Program has allowed individuals and businesses to receive a tax credit for donating to scholarships.
-In 2009, 1,900 students received scholarships as a result of this program.
+The Georgia Special Needs Scholarship Program allows special-needs students to receive scholarships to attend a private school of their choice.
+Over 3,000 students participated in this program in 2013, attending more than 230 different private schools.
+Additionally, the Georgia Tax Credit for Private School Costs and Scholarship Donations allows individuals and businesses to receive a tax credit for donating to a Student Scholarship Organization (SSO), which provide scholarships for students to attend a private school of their choice.
+In 2011, 35 organizations awarded scholarships to over 11,000 students.

 According to Keeping Pace with K-12 Online Learning, Georgia has a state-led virtual school, the Georgia Virtual School (GAVS); two virtual charter schools; and several district online programs.
-Gwinette County’s Online Campus–a district-operated program–was granted charter status in 2011 and is now authorized to offer a full-time virtual school option to its students.
-Overall, in 2010-2011 approximately 14,000 students in Georgia took courses online.
+Gwinette County’s Online Campus and Cobb Virtual Academy are two district-operated programs that offer a full-time virtual school option to students.
+In 2010-2011, Gwinette Online offered approximately 5,000 courses.
+Overall, in 2010-2011 approximately 14,000 students in Georgia took courses online, and 5,000 students were enrolled in a full-time virtual school.

 Click here for detailed information on Georgia's public school system and see below for school choice contacts and a history of school choice legislation in Georgia.